 He said, “Yes,” and said they make the gluten-free pizza in another room with untouched ingredients, and that the bottom oven is dedicated to the gluten-free pizza.
 I decided to give it a try because I had my Nima Sensor to help me decode if the pizza would be safe.

 Sure enough, my Nima Sensor said it was a-okay.
 Ironically enough, the guy saw me test it and was asking me all sorts of questions about the Nima Sensor.
-He was so happy that the pizza came back okay for me to eat!
+He was so happy that the pizza was okay for me to eat!

 Speaking of pizza, another beloved restaurant by the gluten-free community is called Zizzi’s.
 There are Zizzi’s everywhere in London and throughout the UK.

-I ordered the gluten-free pizza (for research purposes :-), and love that it came out with a sticker that said, “Non Gluten” on the plate.
+I ordered the gluten-free pizza (for research purposes :-), and I love that it came out with a sticker that said, “Non-Gluten” on the plate.

 Fortnum & Mason Afternoon Tea

-You can’t go to London without taking time for a proper afternoon tea.
+You can’t go to London without having a proper afternoon tea.
 My Instagram community told me about Fortnum & Mason’s Diamond Jubilee Salon and how this iconic tea and food department store caters to the GF community.